16c7x/16c7x.github.io/_posts/2024-05-09-Puppet_8_rediness_with_Onceover.md

 The first step in installing [Onceover](https://github.com/voxpupuli/onceover) is to clone your control-repo onto your system.

-Then install install bundler ```gem install bundler``` this reads the Gemfile we'll produce in the next step to install the required Gems.
+Then install install bundler ```gem install bundler``` this is required to read the Gemfile we'll produce in the next step to install the required Gems.

 In the root of your control-repo create a Gemfile, this specifies the main Gems we want to install and their versions.
 If you wanted to use a different version of Puppet, just change the version in the Gemfile.
 If you host Gems internaly such as Artifatory, you can specify the source in here too.

 ```
-# Gemfileive
+# Gemfile
 source "https://rubygems.org"
 gem 'puppet', '~> 8.4'
 gem 'onceover', '~> 3.22'